-- The Community Care Reserve reflects the uncertainty over a range of service issues in social services. - The Performance Improvement Reserve is set aside to meet the costs arising from the implementation of the Authority's Transformation and Savings Programme. - The Repairs and Renewals Reserve is funded by contributions from services and is used to fund purchases of plant, vehicles and equipment. - The Information Technology Reserves is earmarked to meet the cost of developing the Authority's IT services. - The Special Contingency Reserve is an earmarked balance to cover major unforeseen contingencies. - A contingency for adult care investment reserve has been created during 2011/12 to set aside funds for investment in adult social care. - The VAT Recovery Reserve represents amounts received related to the refund of output VAT charged on income in previous years.
-These funds have been set aside to be used to relieve future budget pressures. - The new IFRS accounting principles require the Authority to immediately recognise as income any Government grants received with no conditions.
+- The Community Care Reserve reflects the uncertainty over a range of service issues in social services. - The Savings and Improvement Reserve is set aside to meet the costs arising from the implementation of the Authority's Transformation and Savings Programme. - The Repairs and Renewals Reserve is funded by contributions from services and is used to fund purchases of plant, vehicles and equipment. - The Information Technology Reserves is earmarked to meet the cost of developing the Authority's IT services. - The Authority has set aside a Special Contingency Reserve to cover major unforeseen contingencies.
+Separarte earmarked contingency amounts have been set aside for the following potential expenditure pressure in 2013/14: adults' social care costs (£1.0m), temporary accommodation (£1.4m), transition funding for grant reductions (£1.2m), volatility in business rates collection (£2.0m). - A contingency for adult care investment reserve was created during 2011/12 and then drawn down in 2012/13 to cover adult social care costs. - The new IFRS accounting principles require the Authority to immediately recognise as income any Government grants received with no conditions.
 These grants are often intended to support specific service expenditure or objectives, even though there are no strict ring-fenced conditions on the funding.
-Where this is the case any unspent grant income has been carried forward as part of an earmarked reserve. - The Capital Funding Reserves have been set aside to meet the contingent capital costs arising from the Authority's PFI scheme and other potential capital spending demands. - The Committed Projects Reserve contains under spends carried forward from previous years which have been earmarked to fund future expenditure. - The District Heating reserve is funded by contributions from tenants and is used for the repair and maintenance of the District Heating Plant. - The Parking reserve account represents surpluses set aside from on-street parking income to fund traffic management and transport initiatives as defined by statute.
-The other funds represent the aggregate of amounts set aside for specific purposes where individually the amounts are non-material.
+Where this is the case any unspent grant income has been carried forward as part of an earmarked reserve. - The Capital Funding Reserves have been set aside to meet the contingent capital costs arising from delivery of Members' priorities. - The Committed Projects Reserve contains under spends carried forward from previous years which have been earmarked to fund future expenditure. - The District Heating reserve is funded by contributions from tenants and is used for the repair and maintenance of the District Heating Plant. - The Parking reserve account represents surpluses set aside from on-street parking income to fund traffic management and transport initiatives as defined by statute. - The other funds represent the aggregate of amounts set aside for specific purposes where individually the amounts are non-material.